meltwater/the-orchard/README.md

 - [dependencies](docs/README.md#dependency-file-format)

-## Assumptions when using the The Orchard
+## Assumptions when using The Orchard

-There are a handful of assumptions we had to make for the The Orchard to be functional:
+There are a handful of assumptions we had to make for The Orchard to be functional:

 - ALL script tags must be marked `defer` or `type="module"`
   - This is because we mark modern built scripts with `type="module"` and es5 built scripts with `nomodule defer` to allow a division between modern browser builds and legacy browser builds.